midoch/Vue-Weather-App/README.md

 Before using the WeatherApp, you need to have the following:

 - Node.js: Make sure you have Node.js installed on your computer.
 You can download it from [nodejs.org](https://nodejs.org/).
 - Vue cli 3: You need to have vuecli 3 installed on your computer.
-You can install it by running the following command in your terminal:
-- Follow this guide, if you need help [cli.vuejs.org](https://cli.vuejs.org/guide/installation.html)
+You can install it by running the following command in your terminal.
+Follow this guide, if you need help [cli.vuejs.org](https://cli.vuejs.org/guide/installation.html)

   ```bash
   npm install -g @vue/cli